 - There have been close to 100 different Citoris.

-Browning’s Citori has been called the best-selling over/under shotgun in the world.
+The Browning Citori has been called the best-selling over/under shotgun in the world.
 It’s difficult to track down sales figures from every manufacturer, but the claim is certainly believable.

-When Browning introduced it in 1973, the Citori wasn’t meant to replace the legendary Superposed; rather, it was intended to be a more affordable alternative.
+Introduced in 1973, the Citori wasn’t meant to replace the legendary Superposed; rather, it was intended to be a more affordable alternative.
 The Superposed was made by Fabrique Nationale in Belgium, where rising production costs were quickly putting the price out of the reach of the average shotgunner.
 Browning management wanted to develop a lower-priced version that would increase the company’s share of the over/under market yet maintain its high-quality reputation.

 When the Citori was introduced, that goal was achieved.
 A standard model Superposed in the early 1970s sold for about $750.
-The introductory price for a Citori was $325—less than half the price of the Superposed.
+The introductory price for a Browning Citori was $325—less than half the price of the Superposed.

 The Miroku Connection